My Life! Teaching in a Korean University

 The “Test,” take 2

-Then, for the final “test” phase, I made a Past Tense Board Game, which the students played in small groups (again recycling vocab from Unit 8 in the book).
+Then, for the final “test” phase of the TTT approach, I made a Past Tense Board Game, which the students played in small groups (again recycling vocab from Unit 8 in the book).
 I walked around the class checking for accuracy and provided some feedback if necessary.

-I listed for any common errors and pointed them out at the end of the activity.
+I listed any common errors and pointed them out at the end of the activity.

 Results of the Test Teach Test Approach

 Overall: it went well!
-ALL the students, even the ones who don’t actively participate in class seemed to enjoy the board game.
+ALL the students in my ESL class, even the ones who don’t actively participate in class, seemed to enjoy the board game.

 I loved how the Test-Teach-Test approach kind of puts the ball into the student’s court.
 Like they’re responsible for figuring out what they don’t know and then learning it.